alexbfree/thesis/src/chapter-7.md

 <span class="editnote">collapse/remove this section into section 3 intro</span>
 <span class="editnote">replace this with a different intro leading into the definition from last chapter</span>
+<span class="editnote">setting the scene on HDR: Now shift to operationalising HDR and the how
+detail.
+A big contribution is formulating the research agenda of HDR (human-data relations).
+How do HDR concepts of understandable, visible and usable differ from HDI tenets of legibility, negotiability and agency?
+Why do we need new field of HDR, what is wrong with HDI can't be further adapted (e.g. by adding new tenets alongside agency, negotiability, legibility)?
+What does HDR do that HDI cannot? make a much more clear statement of what HDR is and how it differs/relates to HDI.</span>

 [Chapter 6](#chapter-6) concluded the academic inquiry part of this thesis.
 We now know, backed up by the insights from the Case Studies' participants, what people want from direct RQ1 [[3.3.1](#RQ1)] and indirect RQ2 [[3.3.2](#RQ2)] data relations.
 That is, however, not the end of the story.
 Bringing to bear my experience as a designer and software developer, I can advance the exploration of this problem space further, turning from theory to practice, from what is needed to what is possible.
 It has been my good fortune to have been involved throughout the duration of this PhD with peripheral activities that also can be seen, in the context of this thesis' findings, to relate very much to the pursuit of personal empowerment and human-centric data use.
 For Part Two, therefore, I expand the original research question, going beyond the initial RQ [[2.4](#RQ)] which asks what relationship people want with their personal data, and explore how those desires could be met in practice: